-This manual contains a summary of the important cases touching upon every major procedural facet of criminal defense representation in Rhode Island District and Superior state courts.
-From arraignment to appeal, you will find the essential cases, statutes and practice tips.
-Also included is a summary of potential immigration consequences for the vast majority of Rhode Island criminal offenses, a Table of Cited Cases, and an Appendix with samples of pre-trial motions.
+This manual contains a summary of the important cases and court rules touching upon every major procedural facet of criminal defense representation in Rhode Island District and Superior state courts.
+From arraignment to appeal, you will find the essential cases, statutes, practice tips, and form motions.
+Also included is a summary of the elements, penalties, and potential immigration consequences for the vast majority of Rhode Island criminal offenses.